tombarkley/sym-sql-to-fm/README.md

 5. Create the `changeline` functions by running [changeline.sql](sql/changeline.sql)
 6. Create the stored procedure by running [procedure.sql](sql/procedure.sql)

+You will want to make sure to adjust the database and schema names as needed for your environment.

 #### PowerOn

 You will need to install the PowerOn in Symitar.
 It is located in the `poweron` folder.